-By moving the pointer to the figure indicating the distance in feet to the object.
+By moving the pointer on top of the Kodak to the figure indicating the distance to the object.
 If the principal object is over 100 feet set the pointer at 100.

 4. POINT THE KODAK.

 The finders show the scope of the view.
 Hold it on its side for horizontal views.